Creating a compelling user experience – an innovative way to analyse customer needs

 A difficult economic climate and disruptive competition mean that many organisations including libraries will benefit from a fresh look at their services.
 At the heart of this is getting a better understanding of customer needs.
-We provide some creative methodologies help better understand customer needs and redefine or design new products and services.
+We provide some creative approaches to help understand customer needs in order to redefine or create new products and services.
 Ken Chad’s short article ‘Focus on the user’ outlines some of the issues and approaches.

 The ‘jobs-to-be-done’ methodology is widely used where organisations are looking for new /innovative ways to understand customer ‘needs’.
 The underlying assumption is that users (staff, students, researchers etc) ‘hire’ (not always with money but rather in terms of time and effort) products and services to get jobs done.
 This approach is practical and very focussed on looking at the world from a user’s/customer’s perspective.
-‘Jobs-to-be-done statements’ are developed that have three core elements:-

-(1) What is the problem that needs to be solved?
+- What is the problem that needs to be solved?
 What is the ‘job’ that needs to be done?

-(3) What is the particular circumstance of the problem (i.e. I’m on the train with a smart phone)?
+- What are the particular circumstances (i.e. I’m on the train with a smart phone)?